poulami-gfz/cpo_analyzer/README.md

 # Installation
 ## User installation
-The CPO Analyzer is written in rust and starting from version 0.1.0 published on [crates.io](https://crates.io).
+The CPO Analyzer is written in rust and starting from version 0.1.0 published on [crates.io](https://crates.io), and can therefore be installed with `cargo install cpo_analyzer`.
 For this option, first `cargo` needs to be [installed](https://doc.rust-lang.org/cargo/getting-started/installation.html).
-Then users should be able to use `cargo install cpo_analyzer` to install the program.
-Note that this installation method is untested until the first publication is made on [crates.io](https://crates.io).
 ## Developer installation
 There are no special instructions for installation by cloning the git repository and running `cargo build` or `cargo run config_file.toml`.
 Just note that this build the debug version, which is significantly slower than the release version.
 To build/run the release version add the `--release` flag.
 ## Dependencies